Information about clinical trials

 3. Clinical science is available to patients with cancer of any stage

-Although all trials have their own participation criteria, trial participation is open to all patients, no matter the stage of their disease.
-Some possible criteria trials may use are: age, gender, cancer type or stage, previous treatment, and general health and wellbeing.
-Your physician can tell you what your options are.
+Although every trial has its own inclusion criteria, trial participation is open to all patients, no matter the stage of their disease.
+Some possible inclusion criteria are: age, gender, cancer type or stage, previous treatment(s), and general health and wellbeing.
+Your physician can tell you more about your options.

 4. Some trials are randomized